Lonewolf230/IdentifyYou/readme.md

 Image preprocessing presently consists only of resizing and format handling.
 EXIF orientation correction and explicit landmark-based alignment (`norm_crop`) have not yet been implemented.
 Images are processed sequentially on CPU, with detection and embedding extraction computed fresh for each run.

+We have added multi-threading to speed up the I/O bound operations significantly (so far tested on folder with 50-100 images) Multi-processing here isn't effective for smaller samples due to overhead of creating separate instances for each worker.
 ---

 ## Current Approach